 Yioop tries to exploit these advances to use a simplified distributed model which might be easier to deploy in a smaller setting.
 Each node in a Yioop system is assumed to have a web server running.
 One of the Yioop nodes web app's is configured to act as a coordinator for crawls.
 It is called the name server.
 In addition to the name server, one might have several processes called queue servers that perform scheduling and indexing jobs, as well as fetcher processes which are responsible for downloading pages and the page processing such as stemming, char-gramming and segmenting mentioned above.
 Through the name server's web app, users can send messages to the queue servers and fetchers.
 This interface writes message files that queue servers periodically looks for.
-Fetcher processes periodically ping the name server to find the name of the current crawl as well as a list of queue servers.
+Fetcher processes periodically ping the name server to find the name of the current crawl as well as a list of gueue servers.
 Fetcher programs then periodically make requests in a round-robin fashion to the queue servers for messages and schedules.
 A schedule is data to process and a message has control information about what kind of processing should be done.
 A given queue server is responsible for generating schedule files for data with a certain hash value, for example, to crawl urls for urls with host names that hash to queue server's id.
 As a fetcher processes a schedule, it periodically POSTs the result of its computation back to the responsible queue server's web server.
 The data is then written to a set of received files.
 The gueue server as part of its loop looks for received files and merges their results into the index so far.
-So the model is in a sense one round: URLs are sent to the fetchers, summaries of downloaded pages are sent back to the queue servers and merged into their indexes.
-As soon as the crawl is over one can do text search on the crawl.
-Deploying this computation model is relatively simple: The web server software needs to be installed on each machine, the Yioop software (which has the the fetcher, queue server, and web app components) is copied to the desired location under the web server's document folder, each instance of Yioop is configured to know who the name server is, and finally, the fetcher programs
+So the model is in a sense one round: URLs are sent to the fetchers, summaries of downloaded pages are sent back to the gueue servers and merged into their indexes.
+As soon as the crawl is over one can do text search on the installed on each machine, the Yioop software (which has the the fetcher, queue server, and web app components) is copied to the desired location under the web server's document folder, each instance of Yioop is configured to know who the name server is, and finally, the fetcher programs and queue server programs are started.

 As an example of how this scales, 2010 Mac Mini running a queue server program can schedule and index about 100,000 pages/hour.
 This corresponds to the work of about 7 fetcher processes (which may be on different machines -- roughly, you want 1GB and 1core/fetcher).
 The checks by fetchers on the name server are lightweight, so adding another machine with a queue server and the corresponding additional fetchers allows one to effectively double this speed.
 This also has the benefit of speeding up query processing as when a query comes in, it gets split into queries for each of the queue server's web apps, but the query only "looks" slightly more than half as far into the posting list as would occur in a single queue server setting.
 To further increase query throughput, the number queries that can be handled at a given time, Yioop installations can also be configured as "mirrors" which keep an exact copy of the data stored in the site being mirrored.
 When a query request comes into a Yioop node, either it or any of its mirrors might handle it.
-Query processing, for multi-word queries can actually be a major bottleneck if you don't have many machines and you do have a large index.
-To further speed this up, Yioop uses a hybrid inverted index/suffix tree approach to store word lookups.
-The suffix tree ideas being motivated by [PTSHVC2011].